lop-Louis/go-to-docs/docs/mitigate/exception-cloud-access.md

 If we see long-lived blockers or confusion about “what now,” we fix the process, not the person.

+> For cloud access, a “receipt” is:
+>
+> - a short exception entry with owner, reason, expiry, rollback, and pause rule, and
+> - a close-out note when the normal path is restored and the fallback passes its quick lab.

 ---

 ### Exception fields (what to capture)